JCBaratault/HIP/docs/markdown/hip_porting_guide.md

 ## Linking Code With Other Compilers

-Cuda code often uses nvcc for accelerator code (defining and launching kernels, typically defined in .cu or .cuh files).
+CUDA code often uses nvcc for accelerator code (defining and launching kernels, typically defined in .cu or .cuh files).
 It also uses a standard compiler (g++) for the rest of the application. nvcc is a preprocessor that employs a standard host compiler (e.g., gcc) to generate the host code.
 Code compiled using this tool can employ only the intersection of language features supported by both nvcc and the host compiler.
 In some cases, you must take care to ensure the data types and alignment of the host compiler are identical to those of the device compiler.
 Only some host compilers are supported---for example, recent nvcc versions lack Clang host-compiler capability.